Cornell-Tech-ML/mod3-ethan-yz-hao/README.md

 ## Training Result on Small Model for Task 3.5

+I've treaked `run_fast_tensor.py` to display time per epoch in the console.
+For CPU Backend, results from the GUI is also reported.

 ### Split Dataset

 GPU Backend, Hidden Size = 100, Rate = 0.05, Epoch = 500